AgainstTheWest/NginxDay/README.md

 https://twitter.com/nginx/status/1513670892987031552

+## Update 8:

+As Nginx have now released a blog post about the public releases of information, we've emailed them with a description, some familiarities of the issue that they highlighted over and assets affected.
+However, people are quick to jump on the "This is fake" or "This isn't anything" bandwagon.
+As we got no answer to if there is any bounty offered by Nginx for the findings, we've not shared any deeper information about this.
+If there is no bounty or even reward, we've looked at the other option that would be to sell the exploit on either breached.co, exploit.in or other sites.
+(We've been offered about 200K in XMR for the exploit).

+If you're thinking that we're "Only interested in money", yes, what do you expect?
+We're a threat group, lol

 ## This README file will be updated as more information regarding this vuln comes to light.

 # Contact & other